yamin-shihab/study-notes/grade-8/social.md

 + Writers focused on translating the works of Roman and Greek writers as well as copying their styles.
 More books began to be written in the vernacular (commonly spoken language), to be more accessible.
     + Humanism influenced texts to express thoughts and emotions more.
 + Many humanists also believed that men and women shouldn't be judged by their gender, but their abilities and virtues.

+## Chapter 4

++ Before the Renaissance, Europeans that wanted to learn science would have to read books by scholars from Classical or Islamic civilizations and were not encouraged to ask questions, study, or do any experimenting.
+This is in contrast to the attitudes toward science during the Renaissance, where thinkers did much more using what was called the scientific method.
+    + The scientific method was the process of making observations, experimenting, and drawing conclusions based off of evidence.
+It led to many important discoveries and advances in different fields.
++ For a long time, many people believed that the Sun went around the Earth.
+It wasn't until different astronomers gave theories as they observed the universe:
+    + Nicolaus Copernicus was a Polish astronomer that got ideas from ancient Greek astronomers and discovered that the Earth is a planet that moves around a stationary Sun.
+    + Johannes Kepler was a German mathematician and astronomer that used mathematics to prove his ideas based off of Ptolemy and Copernicus's systems that plants travelled in an elliptical (oval) orbit, and not perfect circles.
+    + Galileo Galilei was an Italian astronomer and philosopher that built telescopes to study details in objects in the sky and confirm other Copernicus's idea of a Sun-centered universe.
+        + The Church charged him with heresy and ordered him to give up his views.
+If he refused, he might be tortured or burned alive for it, so he read a statement denying his belief in a sun-centered universe and was sentenced to house arrest.
+His book was put into the Index of Prohibited Books.
++ Before the Renaissance, doctors had little accurate knowledge about anatomy, so remedies were based mostly off of superstition.
+But then, scientists were able to dissect human bodies and learn more about anatomy to better diagnose and treat problems.
++ The works of mathematical scientists like Euclid and al-Khwarizmi were studied with new vigor during the Renaissance.
+The field of mathematics was seen as the basis for understanding the universe.
+Earlier civilizations also contributed to Europe learning.
+    + Perspective (what makes images look 3D) had been known in the ancient world, but no record of it had ever been found.
+The Renaissance architect Filippo Brunelleschi rediscovered the mathematical theory of perspective to show how buildings would look when finished.
++ Isabella D'Este grew up immersed in Renaissance teachings and ruled the city-state of Mantua occasionally.
++ The Florentine civil servant Niccolo Machiavelli observed people and governments and wrote his conclusions on the best way to govern in his book The Prince, and it became very controversial and influential.
+    + The term, Machiavellian, is used today to refer to people that seek to hold power by any means possible.
++ During the Middle Ages, some Church members abused their power, gained power unfairly, and did not honor their vows.
+As time went on, people's complaints grew louder.
+    + Girolamo Savonarola was a monk that fought against corrupt leaders, mostly from the Church.
+He preached before as many thousands of people at times, but was then excommunicated (exclusion from the Church) and later executed.
+    + The German monk Martin Luther studied the Bible itself and came to the conclusion that the Bible, rather than the Church, should be a Christian's true spiritual guide.
+He also criticized the Church for making money by selling indulgences, which were certificates that reduced the time people would be punished for their sins after death.
+        + He then nailed his Ninety-Five Theses on a church door in Wittenberg and told other scholars to debate the Church's issues.
+The theses were then printed and distributed throughout Germany.
+He was declared an outlaw by the Church, but then a new Church was started: the Lutheran Church.
+His ideas spreading throughout was known as the Protestant Reformation.
++ The spread of knowledge during the Renaissance was done in different ways:
+    + Many humanists taught at Italian universities to share their new ideas through discussions with one another and through their writings.
+Some people came from all over Europe to learn and bring back knowledge.
+    + Some famous scientists, artists, and thinkers were like celebrities travelling around Europe teaching and working with people.
+    + Kings and queens invited scholars and writers to their courts and collected manuscripts, paintings, and sculptures.
++ At the time, only the most educated people in society were literate, and books weren't written in the vernacular.
+This changed when the German named Johannes Gutenberg developed a printing press that allowed books to be quickly be produced cheaply.
+    + Soon enough, there were millions of books in print around Europe, and that facilitated the process of sharing knowledge.
+The ideas of scholars and humanists could be spread more easily and were more accessible due to being written in the vernacular.